 Tonya enjoys working closely with families and educating them about the financial support available to afford Catholic education for their children.
 It is also her mission to help Catholic Schools and principals meet their school’s mission through the Foundation’s resources, including scholarships and grants.

-Tonya earned a Bachelor of Arts in Recreation and Leisure Studies from Washington State University in Pullman, Washington.
+Tonya earned a Bachelor of Arts from Washington State University in Pullman, Washington.
 She lives in Kailua, and she and her husband have one child.